 Introduction

 This contribution addresses ITU-R WP 1A’s Question ITU-R 236/1 titled “Impact on radiocommunication systems from wireless and wired data transmission technologies used for the support of power grid management systems”.
 That question was approved in September, 2011, and IEEE 802 had then and has now a number of Working Groups (WG) developing technologies meant for use in Smart Grid management.
 Detailed information on those technologies will be furnished in another contribution.
-The focus of this contribution is the mixture of spectrum to be used for Smart Grid management. view of IEEE 802.
+The focus of this contribution is the mixture of spectrum to be used for Smart Grid management.

 Proposal for identification of spectrum